Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Colorful Streets of Old Town Warsaw

 Old Town Warsaw is full of colorful buildings and narrow streets.
-It is the perfect place to walk around during a long layover in Warsaw.
+It is the perfect place to walk around during a long layover in Warsaw and one of the best free things to do in Warsaw.

 Narrow Streets of Old Town Warsaw